dureuill/sc/README.md

 In this example, we declare a `Sc` in the outer scope.
-Initially, it is empty, but then, in an inner scope, we set it to contain a freshly created String.
-We can check that it indeed contains that string.
+Initially, it is empty, but then, in an inner scope, we set it to contain a freshly created `String`.
+We can check that it indeed contains that `String`.

 Lastly, after we exit the inner scope, we can check that our `Sc` is empty again.

 However, this example doesn't compile in the current design.
-The reason why is that we are borrowing sc mutably when calling `sc.set`, and this mutable borrow lasts until `_dropper` is dropped.
+The reason why is that we are borrowing `sc` mutably when calling `sc.set`, and this mutable borrow lasts until `_dropper` is dropped.
 While borrowing mutably, we cannot call `sc.get()`, as this would result in a second, immutable, borrow, which is not possible when we already have a mutable one.
 Shoot.